x211321/RGB-Config-Acer-gkbbl-0/README.md

  * Right click to show the tray menu
  * The tray icon only works in desktop environments that are compatible with classic system tray (it does **not** work on a stock Gnome 3 installation).
  * The tray icon has been tested to work on the following desktop environments:
-   * KDE, LXQT, LXDE, XFCE, MATE, Cinnamon, Gnome Flashback, Gnome3 PopOS!
+   * KDE, LXQT, LXDE, XFCE, MATE, Cinnamon, Gnome Flashback, Gnome3 Pop!_OS

 ![Tray menu](./img/screenshots/tray_menu.png)